griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

 * Kotlin Serialization only supports explicit field name translation via @SerialName
   * For/against arguments for automatic translation https://github.com/Kotlin/kotlinx.serialization/issues/33
 * Planet demonstrates a customer serializer to handle typically variant data fields
+  * In this case - a population value of "unknown" is considered nullable

 ``` kotlin